 Generally, you can make a complaint in-person, by telephone, letter, or using our online contact form.
 For more complicated and serious matters, you may be asked to make a written submission.
 Any Councillor or member of staff can accept a complaint.
 When making a complaint, provide your name, address, contact telephone number and a brief description of the problem.

-Once we have received your complaint, we pass it to the relevant Council section for action and response.
-Your complaint is also lodged with the Council's Customer Services Manager, who will monitor the matter and make sure you get a timely response.
+Once we have received your complaint, we pass it to the relevant section for action and response.
+Your complaint is also lodged with our Customer Services Manager, who will monitor the matter and make sure you get a timely response.

 We aim to respond to your complaint within seven working days but sometimes it may take longer if the matter is complicated.
 If we anticipate a delay, we will acknowledge your complaint and let you know when a detailed response is likely.

-If you require any guidance or assistance with Council's complaints handling system, please telephone the Customer Services staff or the Customer Services Manager on 9391 7922, weekdays between 8am and 4:30pm.
+If you require any guidance or assistance with our complaints handling system, please telephone the Customer Services staff or the Customer Services Manager on 9391 7922, weekdays between 8am and 4:30pm.

 Taking your complaint further

 While most complaints will be satisfactorily resolved, you have the right to seek a second opinion.
 In such cases, all details of your complaint will be referred by the Customer Services Manager to either a Divisional Director or the General Manager for careful consideration.
 The person handling the matter may need to contact you before making a final decision.
 Once again, you will be kept informed of the progress of the matter.

-The Council is confident it can resolve the majority of complaints and appreciates the opportunity to respond to your concerns.
-There are a number of State Government organisations that can review the actions and decisions of Council and it is your right to contact them.
+We are confident we can resolve the majority of complaints and appreciate the opportunity to respond to your concerns.
+There are a number of State Government organisations that can review our actions and decisions and it is your right to contact them.